Kailash Mansarovar Full Moon Tour 2026 - 16 Days

 • This 10% fee covers the expenses for arranging your tour

-The months from April to October are the best times for Mount Kailash Pilgrimage Tour yet it can be done all year round.
+The months from April to October are the best time for Mount Kailash Pilgrimage Tour yet it can be done all year round.

 When undertaking the tour during spring and autumn, the weather during the day is pleasant however, the higher altitude experiences cold weather.
 During these times, the skies are clear with dry air making it ideal for the tour and even the trek.
 And thus witness the majestic views without any obstructions.